MBSR

 What does the program look like?

-By fostering a non-judgmental and compassionate relationship with yourself; your thoughts and feelings, MBSR enables you to navigate life's complexities with better ease and resilience.
+By nurturing a compassionate, non-judgmental relationship with your thoughts, emotions, and bodily sensations, MBSR supports you in responding to life’s challenges with greater clarity, ease, and resilience.

 week 1 - exploring mindfulness